shishima123/laravel-thumbnail/README.md

 ### Custom Handle Save Data

-If you do not want to use the default migration and model provided by the package to save the thumbnail record when the model events are triggered, you can use the `thumbnailCustomSave` method to customize this.
+If you prefer not to utilize the default migration and model included in the package for saving thumbnail records when model events are triggered, you have the option to customize this functionality using the `thumbnailCustomSave` method.

-For example: If the current model has a thumbnail column to save the path, it could be written as follows:
+To illustrate, let's consider a scenario where the current model has a thumbnail column for storing the file path.
+In this case, you can implement the following code:

 ```php
 protected static function thumbnailCustomSave($thumbnail, $file, $model)